Azure/az-hop/docs/tutorials/Implementing_Azure_HPC_OnDemand_Platform_Lab_1.md

    sudo ./toolset/scripts/install.sh
    ```

-   > ![Note]: Wait until the script completes running.
+   > Note: Wait until the script completes running.
 This might take about 5 minutes.

 ### Task 4: Prepare the Azure subscription for deployment